pmeaney/dockerized-wnp-portfolio2025/README.md

 Current focus: CICD Deployment
 - Get CICD Deployment working in a good way
   - DB: just deploy once
-  - CMS & FE: Check for changes in directories by comparing current vs most recent commit.
+  - CMS & FE: Check for changes in directories by comparing current vs most recently deployed commit.
 Track most recent commit in github artifact file so it persists between deployments.
+Ideally, we'll account for edge cases mentioned in [./docs](./docs).

 To Do:
 - [ ] Finish CICD